thiagoa/rbtagger/README.md

 [![Build Status](https://travis-ci.com/thiagoa/rbtagger.svg?branch=master)](https://travis-ci.org/thiagoa/rbtagger)

-> A text-based Ruby tag system for Emacs that works better than
+> A text-based Ruby tags system for Emacs that works better than
 > average

 RbTagger is an Emacs library based on ctags, [`ripper-tags`](https://github.com/lzap/gem-ripper-tags), and `xref.el`.
 It indexes your entire Ruby project along with gems and provides smarter than average tag lookup.
+It aims to provide context-aware, accurate tag lookup by parsing the current Ruby file and an easy-to-use tags solution that works out of the box.

 RbTagger is currently beta software extracted from my Emacs configuration.